Yitzhak Shamir: 1948 Deir Yassin massacre

-During the 1948 Arab–Israeli War, most of Lehi's members joined the newly formed Israel Defense Forces.
-Lehi formally disbanded on May 29, 1948.
-However, the Lehi group in Jerusalem continued to function independently, outside government control.
+During the last years of sporadic anti-British violence, the IZL and Stern groups inaugurated a reign of terror in the Palestine Jewish community.
+Teachers were beaten up for speaking against them, adults were shot for not letting their children join them.
+By gangster methods, beatings, window-smashing, and wide-spread robberies, the terrorists intimidated the population and exacted a heavy tribute. ...
+Within the Jewish community they have preached an admixture of ultranationalism, religious mysticism, and racial superiority.

+After the backlash to the massacre, the Lehi troika of Shamir, Eldad, and Yellin-Mor formally disbanded most of the organization on May 29, 1948 but continued to lead a minority of the membership from Jerusalem.
+Lehi leadership continued to be outside of Israeli government control while most of its former membership joined the newly formed Israel Defense Forces.
 During a UN-imposed truce, Shamir, Eldad, and Yellin-Mor authorized the assassination of the United Nations representative in the Middle East, Count Folke Bernadotte, who was killed in September 1948, when Lehi gunmen ambushed his motorcade in Jerusalem.
 Lehi had feared that Israel would agree to Bernadotte's peace proposals, which they considered disastrous, unaware that the provisional Israeli government had already rejected a proposal by Bernadotte the day before.
 The Israeli provisional government drafted an ordinance for the prevention of terrorism and then invoked it to declare Lehi a terrorist organisation, consequently rounding up 200 of its members for "administrative detention" (prison).
 They were granted amnesty some months later and given a state pardon.

 Mossad

 In the first years of Israel's independence, Shamir managed several commercial enterprises.
-In 1955, he joined the Mossad, serving until 1965.
+In 1955, he joined Mossad, serving until 1965.
 During his Mossad career, he directed Operation Damocles, the assassinations of German rocket scientists working on the Egyptian missile programme.

 He ran a unit that placed agents in hostile countries, created the Mossad's division for planning and served on its General Staff.

 Shamir resigned from the Mossad in protest over the treatment of Mossad Director-General Isser Harel, who had been compelled to resign after Prime Minister David Ben-Gurion ordered an end to Operation Damocles.